rajanikhatri/JSON-Blob-Replica/README.md

 ## Overview

-Welcome to my personal JSON Blob Website, which functions similarly to the well-known JSON Blob website (https://jsonblob.com).
+This JSON Blob functions similarly to the well-known JSON Blob website (https://jsonblob.com).
 This platform enables users to create, store, retrieve, update, and delete JSON data through a straightforward API.
 Each JSON data piece is assigned a unique identifier, which serves as the link for accessing and managing it.

 # Getting Started with the JSON Blob Website